-If the DNS forwarding service is disabled, the DNS module is used only as a Kerio Control's DNS resolver.

-- 3. Check that Enable DNS cache for faster responses to repeat queries is enabled. - Responses to repeated queries will be much faster (the same query sent by various clients is also considered as a repeated query). - 4.
+- Check that Enable the DNS forwarding service is enabled.
+If the DNS forwarding service is disabled, the DNS module is used only as a Kerio Control's - Check that Enable DNS cache for faster responses to repeat queries is enabled.
+Responses to repeated queries will be much faster (the same query sent by various clients - 4.
 Before forwarding a DNS query, Kerio Control can perform a local DNS lookup in a hosts table, or hostnames found in the DHCP lease table. - 5.
 In the When resolving name from the hosts table or lease table combine it with DNS domain below entry, specify name of your local DNS domain.